tobgu/peds/experience_report.md

 areas and domains where it is not used that much today.
-While as an application developer the need for generics may not arise that often, I think it would allow a lot of applications to stand on the shoulders of giants (great libraries).
+While as an application developer the need for generics may not arise that often, I think it would allow a lot of applications to stand on the shoulders of giants (great libraries) to a much greater extent than what is possible today.

-Finally I would like to stress the importance (to me) of focusing on performance and mechanical sympathy moving forward to avoid that Go ends up with the scripting languages where anything performance critical has to be implemented as an extension in a differnt language.
+Finally I would like to stress the importance (to me) of focusing on performance and mechanical sympathy moving forward to avoid that Go ends up together with the scripting languages (Python, Ruby, etc) where anything performance critical has to be implemented as an extension in a different language.
 I really want to be able to use Go for everything, all the way from the tightest loops and up!

 Go is a great language with really nice runtime characteristics, tooling and a nice deployment story.
 Lets build on that! :-)